 Research Programs and Terms Offered

 Did you know that USAC offers programs in more than 25 countries?
-But that’s not all – we also offer many of our programs in both short- and long-term formats from three-week January terms to a full academic year.
+But that’s not all – we also offer many of our programs in both short- and long-term formats from three-week January terms to a full academic year, including virtual opportunities to jumpstart your international education from home.
 There are benefits to all program models, so ask yourself what fits best into your academic plan and general lifestyle.
 If you’re short on time, a summer program is a great way to squeeze in all the benefits of a semester or yearlong program.
 Beyond program length, consider the type of environment you want to live in, if you need to knock off some foreign language credits, and what type of activities you want to participate in – such as internships, field trips, and volunteering opportunities.
 You can always take our personality quiz to find our recommendations!

 Map Out Classes and Credits